Kash3580/AppBook/README.md

 # AppBook

-This repository contains MVC AppBook code
+This is main repository considered as Live production code